 Welcome to Newton Regis Church of England Primary School

 Set in the peaceful rural village of Newton Regis our small, friendly primary school provides excellent facilities for learning and play for children aged between 3 and 11.
 Located on the outskirts of Tamworth we welcome children from surrounding villages, as well as from Tamworth itself.

 - Small class sizes and a real focus on each individual child

-- Flexible, high quality nursery provision, fully integrated with the school to provide a happy transition into Reception
+- Flexible, high quality pre-school provision, fully integrated with the school to provide a happy transition into Reception

 - Excellent secondary school options.
 We are in catchment for The Polesworth School, rated Outstanding by Ofsted

 On Thursday 19th June, children from Mandarin class took part in the cluster rounders tournament.
 14 schools took part with each school playing 4 games in the first round.
 Our fantastic team, made up of Ellie, Lilli, Dan, Nico, Matt, Toby, Heidi, Charlotte and Cody, won 3 out of our 4 games which sent us straight through to the semi final against Outwoods school.
 Everybody, including the spectators, thoroughly enjoyed the competition and we are all very proud of our team!
 Well Done!

 On Thursday, 12th May, we were lucky enough to secure a visit to ‘Frankie and Benny’s’ restaurant in Tamworth to take part in their “Pizza Party Workshop” for children.
 The aim of the outing was to inspire children to be excited about cooking whilst also learning useful kitchen and cookery skills.
 We arrived all raring-to-go at 9.30am and discovered the restaurant had been laid out for us with chef’s hats to label and colouring books.
 We sat in groups of 4 and each had a turn to make our own group pizza after a demonstration from Callum, who looked after us really well.
 The children na